Skip to Main Content

 Bloomfield Hills and the Local Dining Tier

 The dining scene along this stretch of suburban Oakland County includes a range of formats and traditions.
 Joe Muer Bloomfield Hills operates as the area's established seafood address, while Sushi Hana and Zao Jun represent the Japanese and Chinese dining options that have become fixtures for local regulars.
 Steve's Deli anchors the casual end.
-Andiamo's position in this peer set is as the Italian standard-bearer: not the most ambitious kitchen in the category nationally, but the address where the local population goes when they want Italian done with the seriousness the occasion warrants.
+Andiamo's position in this comparable set is as the Italian standard-bearer: not the most ambitious kitchen in the category nationally, but the address where the local population goes when they want Italian done with the seriousness the occasion warrants.

 For a broader read of what the city's dining calendar looks like across cuisines and formats, the full Bloomfield Hills restaurants guide maps the options in more depth.
 The picture that emerges is of a suburb that punches above its population size in dining quality, supported by a residential demographic with high disposable income and relatively low tolerance for mediocrity.